msberends/OpenCore-Legacy-Patcher/docs/BOOT.md

 ![](../images/oc-boot.png)

 You will soon reach the installer screen!
 If you enabled verbose mode when building OCLP, a lot of text will run across the screen.
 From there, it's just like any normal macOS install.
+If your internal disk does not appear at the menu to select the target drive, be sure to have it formatted as GUID with APFS.
+Disk Utility is available on the initial install screen.

 For an example of how the boot process looks, see the following video:

 * [OpenCore Legacy Patcher Boot Process](https://www.youtube.com/watch?v=AN3zsbQV_n4)